EE2dev/sequence-explorer/README.md

 If there are one or two more categories determined for the small multiples, they would follow after that.
 Then there is an arbitrary number of node info columns.
 For each column the corresponding quantity is set.

-Example of valid csv files:
+Example of a valid csv file:
 ```
 sourceX,sourceY,info1,info2
 2010,A,5,7